-‘Game Of Thrones’ Spinoffs: Author George R. R. Martin Assures Fans Two Prequel Series Can Exists At Same Time
+‘Game Of Thrones’ Spinoffs: Author George R. R. Martin Assures Fans Two Prequel Series Can Exist At Same Time

-As previously reported by The Inquisitr, it appears that a second prequel series based in the Game of Thrones universe is set to be greenlit by HBO.
+As previously reported by The Inquisitr, it appears that a second prequel series based on the Game of Thrones universe is set to be greenlit by HBO.
 In light of that, some fans are concerned that two series set before the events that unfolded in the original Game of Thrones series may be spreading the information too thin.
-However, author George R. R. Martin has stated that there is plenty of backstories to go around and that two prequel series will be possible.
+However, author George R. R. Martin has stated that there are plenty of backstories to go around and that two prequel series will be possible.

 At the moment, the pilot episode for a Game of Thrones prequel has concluded filming.
 This series is set to take place thousands of years prior to the events that unfolded in the original HBO series.
 While not yet greenlit for production beyond the first episode, it seems possible that this series will go ahead based entirely on the popularity of Game of Thrones and HBO’s desire to include a new series based in the same universe.